-We are committed to advancing an inclusive environment where diversity is appreciated and encouraged, and all employees have a sense of belonging throughout our organization.
-We recognize the opportunity to drive diversity in our workforce through talent acquisition and retention because we know that one of our greatest strengths is the diverse and different perspectives of our team members.
-We recognize that having a team with a broad range of experience, cultural characteristics and varying perspectives fortifies our brand.
+We believe that a diverse and inclusive workplace is a key driver of innovation, creativity and overall success.
+We are committed to advancing an inclusive environment where diversity is appreciated and encouraged and all employees have a sense of belonging throughout our organization.
+We recognize the opportunity to drive diversity in our workforce through talent acquisition and retention because we know that one of our greatest strengths is the diverse perspectives of our team members.
+We appreciate that having a team with a broad range of experience, cultural characteristics and varying perspectives fortifies our brand.
+Our efforts are rooted in the belief that every individual, regardless of their background, should have the opportunity to thrive and contribute to our shared goals.
+We recognize that embracing diversity means respecting and valuing the unique perspectives, experiences, and talents that each team member brings to our organization.
 We believe in advocating for diversity within our workforce by employing women and men of varying cultures, nationalities and backgrounds to work together to achieve a common goal.

 To find the best employees, we must have a diverse pipeline of talent.
-We have expanded recruiting efforts with diverse organizations so we can reach a broader pool of candidates.
+We commit to advancing an inclusive environment where diversity is encouraged.
 We create a culture where all employees can strive to be their best, to achieve company goals and to deliver superior service to our customers.
-As of December 31, 2022, our U.S. workforce was comprised of approximately 27% female and 31% racial minorities.
+As of December 31, 2024, our U.S. workforce was comprised of approximately 25% female and approximately 33% racial minorities.

 We recognize that we are an integral part of the communities in which we operate.
 By directly engaging people in the communities we serve, we create a transparent dialogue to try to listen and learn from alternative views in how we conduct our business.
-The strengthening of minority- and women-owned businesses contributes to the overall economic growth and the expansion of our markets.